 Find a complete list here.

-With these malicious softwares on the rise, the one question that must be answered is who is creating these softwares and what is their incentive.
+With this malicious software on the rise, the one question that must be answered is who is creating this software and what is their incentive.
 One of the most obvious reasons is “money”.
 There is a phrase that goes around a lot, “Data is the new oil”, and it is true.